dotnet/runtime/src/libraries/System.Linq.Queryable/README.md

 ## Deployment

-System.Linq is included in the shared framework.
+System.Linq.Queryable is included in the shared framework.